-Jonathan Stevenson is a Senior Fellow at the International Institute for Strategic Studies and a lawyer.
-He served on the National Security Council staff as Director for Political-Military Affairs, Middle East and North Africa, from 2011 to 2013.
-(May 2019)
+Jonathan Stevenson is a Senior Fellow at the International Institute for Strategic Studies and Managing Editor of Survival.
+He was National Security Council Director for Political-Military Affairs, Middle East and North Africa, from 2011 to 2013.
+(August 2019)

 H.R.
 McMaster was known for speaking truth to power, and he appeared to have the organizational skills and command bearing befitting a three-star general.
 His unblinking academic criticism of national security officials reflected a conviction that officers were obliged to avoid repeating the mistakes of their predecessors, even if it meant challenging their superiors.
 One year ago, the optimistic view—I held it, as did others—was that McMaster would stand up to Trump.
 Yet as national security adviser, he has channeled Trump’s “Make America Great Again” jingoism.